FIT-prasata/IOS-skleny/proj2/README.md

 evaulation: 15/15

-Dihydrogen oxide synthesis process synchronization program here is some
+Dihydrogen oxide synthesis process synchronization program.
+This project has to learn us how to create, manage and use multiprocessed programs.
+It's written in C. Assignment is heavily inspired by book *The Little Book of Semaphores*, Oxygen, hydrogen water molecule creating problem.
+It's upgraded only by additional printing.

+The Little Book of Semaphores is in [this repository](https://github.com/ondryaso/leoAtFit/tree/master/2.%20semestr/IOS)

 ## How to run
 1. compile with command make